daavelar/reveng-database/readme.md

 # Laravel5 Package :: RevengeDb

-With this package you will be able to run the following commands:
+With this package you will be able to transform your existent mysql schema in migration files of Laravel with the following commands:

-- `revengedb:migrations`
+- `php artisan revengedb:migrations`
-- `revengedb:seeds`
+- `php artisan revengedb:seeds`
-- `revengedb:models`
+- `php artisan revengedb:models`

-You have the option to run all commands above in one line
+You have the option to run all commands above in one line:

-- `revengedb`
+- `php artisan revengedb`

-# Instructions
+# Installation

 Add the package to your Laravel project: